Ancient-Wisdom.Co.Uk

 Although there are several different variations on the design of the Portuguese mounds, they have a style that remains unique to themselves which is that the stones supporting the capstones (invariably between 7 and 9), are placed with the front stones seemingly resting on the larger stones at the rear of the chamber.
 This style of construction is not seen elsewhere in northern Europe where the stones are placed upright independently of each other.

 Another noticeable fact with many of the Portuguese dolmens and Passage-mounds is that a great many of them have the top-half of the stone on the N-E of the chamber missing.
-Whether or not this is a remnant of the 'christianisation' of prehistoric sites, or just a coincidence is unknown at present.
+(Pers.
+Obs.)

 (Prehistoric Portugal)